-Who is Responsible: Chief Executive - Julia Powell Supported by Business Administrator - Michaela Cassar, Deputy Chief Officer - Marie Hockley, Service Development and Support Lead - Simran Johal Key links, assumptions, and risks: ICB re-structure and Community Pharmacy Clinical Lead roles.
-Regular contact with Healthwatch.
-Further identify and map key individuals with local patient representative organisations and elected representatives (MPs and Local Councillors who influence local planning decisions).
-Manage contacts and relationships with all MP's and press contacts, utilising the CRM tool.
-Meet with LMC Officials quarterly to keep GPs informed of interprofessional issues and seek support on areas of mutual interest.
-Develop relationships with representatives of the other primary care contractor professions and draw up plans for more proactive engagement into the years ahead: LDC and LOC.
-Respond to NHS England requests (directly or via CPE) for consultation around pharmacy applications, fitness to practise, contract monitoring and all associated appeals.
-Ensure Community Pharmacy representation on all the area prescribing groups, with support provided to representatives, feedback and intelligence gathered.
-Work with the Health and Wellbeing Boards for any ongoing PNA supplementary statements.
-Contact with Healthwatch four times a year to promote pharmacy.
-All pharmacies mapped on CRM database against current MP's to support communications.
-All MP's communicated with at least 3 times a year.
-Evidenced regular and ongoing communication with LMC taken place.
-Development of an action plan for ongoing engagement with LOC and LDC.
-100% of NHS England requests responded to.
-Able to demonstrate support for contractors in dealing with complaints and issues.
-APC meetings attended by LPC representation.
-Evidence of any issues with PNA's or supplementary statement raised and challenged.
+- Regular contact with Healthwatch. - Further identify and map key individuals with local patient representative organisations and elected representatives (MPs and Local Councillors who influence local planning decisions).
+Manage contacts and relationships with all MP's and press contacts, utilising the CRM tool. - Meet with LMC Officials quarterly to keep GPs informed of interprofessional issues and seek support on areas of mutual interest. - Develop relationships with representatives of the other primary care contractor professions and draw up plans for more proactive engagement into the years ahead: LDC and LOC. - Develop the CP INT Lead role across Sussex with representation at Board, Place and Neighbourhood levels.
+INT role profile in place and roles recruited into. - Respond to ICB requests for consultation around pharmacy market entry applications, change to opening hours, complaints, contract monitoring and all associated appeals. - Ensure Community Pharmacy representation on all the area prescribing groups, with support provided to representatives, feedback and intelligence gathered. - Work with the Health and Wellbeing Boards for publication of the 2025 PNA and any ongoing PNA supplementary statements. - Support the community pharmacy and wider pharmacy workforce agenda at a local level.

+- Contact with Healthwatch three times a year to promote pharmacy. - All MPs communicated with at least 3 times a year.
+Continue to promote and invite MPs to pharmacy visits at least five per year. - Evidenced regular and ongoing communication with LMC has taken place. - Ongoing engagement with LOC and LDC can be evidenced. - Representation at all Neighbourhood and Place meetings with demonstrated communication and involvement with local community pharmacy contractors. - All ICB requests responded to.
+Able to demonstrate support for contractors in dealing with complaints and issues. - All APC meetings attended by LPC representation. - Evidence of any issues with PNA's or supplementary statement raised and challenged. - Evidence of joint workforce work across the SE with NHSE WT&E. Community Pharmacy represented on local workforce groups and support provided for local opportunities for example, technician apprenticeships.